History of the University of South Carolina: Desegregation

+Also in 1963, James Hollins applied for classes at USC's Beaufort campus, and his registration was delayed to follow the nationally followed registration of Monteith, Anderson, and Solomon.
+Hollins served in the Marine Corps at the time, and he began his classes with six other soldiers, all white, escorting him between classes to serve as support.
+Hollins later said he felt welcomed by the faculty and students on the Beaufort campus, and that "even after fighting for my country in two wars, the fight for my education was the fight of my life."

+Monteith became the first black graduate of the 20th century when she earned her B.S. in 1965.
+She also became the university's first black woman graduate.

+Expansion

 For the next two decades following integration, the university experienced rapid growth and expansion due in large part to the baby boomer generation entering college.
 Enrollment stood at 5,660 in 1960, but by 1979 had reached nearly 26,000 students on the Columbia campus alone.
 The expansion of the university was not limited to the Columbia campus; additional campuses and colleges were set up throughout the state.
 Clemson established an extension center in 1965 at Sumter, only 40 mi away from Columbia.
 Sol Blatt, then the Speaker of the House, wrote President Tom Jones that "the University should build as many two year colleges over the State as rapidly as possible to prevent the expansion of Clemson schools for the Clemson people."
 President Jones heeded Blatt's advice and over the next decade, the university added campuses in Allendale, Spartanburg, Union and Walterboro.
 The Clemson extension at Sumter never proved popular, and USC acquired the campus in 1973.

 The growth of the university in the 1960s and 70s also brought with it the social activism and disorder of the time.
 Due to the massive influx of so many students in a short time period, the administration lost control of student life.
 Drug and alcohol use became so rampant at the university that it became known as a party school.
 Black students protested the assassination of Martin Luther King Jr. in April 1968 by setting fire to Hamilton College and the USC Field House.
 On May 7, 1970, approximately 400 students seized the Russell House as a symbolic gesture towards honoring those killed in the Kent State shootings and four days later on May 11, they attempted to meet with the members of the board of trustees, but were rebuffed.
 Columbia police were called in to quell the student protest but were ineffective.
 State troopers were also unable to disperse the students.
 National Guard troops were ordered to the campus by Gov. Bob McNair, and soon dispersed most of the protestors with tear gas.
 The inability of the administration to control such student outbursts led to President Jones' resignation in 1974.
 But he had succeeded in turning a sleepy southern college into a full-fledged research institution.